COMP2150-24s1/level-design-assessment-AudreyCustodio/README.md

 **Initial Level Map**

 While I had initially thought about a left-to-right format for my level, I wanted to try a semi-linear format where the player would have to go in all sorts of directions.
 This was mainly because I wanted to have a better sense of exploration in my game’s level design.
+Trying out this simple layout in the tilemap editor gave me a good foundation to work upon.

 ![Initial Map](DocImages/Maps/initial-layout.png)